The History of Tie Dye

 In the Resistance Collection, Emily is inspired by centuries of tie dye traditions from around the world as well as her own collection of vintage tie-dye t-shirts.
 From Shibori in Japan, to Bandhani in India, Amarra in Peru, and Batik in Indonesia, wearing tie dye is a mark of individuality.
 The collection's kaleidoscopic hues are drawn from innovators like Courtenay Pollack in the 1960s, from spiraling psychedelic emeralds, apatite, sapphires and diamonds and rippling gemstone galaxies to bold patterned gold.
 Emily has also hand-dyed raw silk cords herself to add one-of-a-kind accents.

-“I feel most myself when I am wearing tie dye so exploring spectrums of color through the study of traditional tie dye techniques was a thrilling journey for me.”
+“Exploring shapes, textures and color through the lens of traditional tie dye technique was a thrilling journey for me.”

 Color Forever